SoftUni-Internal/interactive-content/EN/02-Generics/03-Generic-Methods.md

 The main features of the generic methods are:

 - Generic methods have a **type parameter** (the diamond operator enclosing the type) before the return type of the method declaration
-- Type parameters can be **bounded** (bounds are explained later in the article)
+- Type parameters can be **bounded** (bounds are explained later in the lesson)
 - Generic methods can have **different** type parameters separated by commas in the method signature
 - Method body for a generic method is just like a normal method

-Let's see the following example:
+Let us see the following example:

 ```java live no-template
 public class Main {